Buddenbrookhaus

 Is it wheelchair accessible?

-The museum aims to accommodate all visitors; check the official website for specifics on accessibility options.
+The museum aims to be accessible, but it’s advisable to check the official website or contact staff for specific accessibility features.

 Can I buy tickets online?